yakovenko79/10.4HW_REST_API_Yakovenko/README.md

-Lilia, please download JSON file with corrections.
+Lilia, please, take a homework file with corrections.